 Federal Law re: Illegal Aliens

-Our less than brilliant DHS Secretary Napolitano tells Congressional committee two days ago, “I know the border I think as well as anyone.”
+Our former DHS Secretary Napolitano tells a Congressional committee, “I know the border I think as well as anyone.”
 Well, you decide if she is doing her job.
 Arizona was at a desperate point when they enacted the new controversial bill, SB 1070.
 Drop houses, kidnappings and violence have escalated to unprecedented proportions and compromised the safety of the Arizona population.

 Van Flips on Highway - 28 Illegal Aliens Jump Out

 President Trump's Suggested Changes

 In December, 2017, the Customs and Border Protection (CBP) was able to hire and train 5,000 new Border Patrol agents after being awarded a $297 million contract.
 Despite this increase, Border Guards have been injured and killed.
 The surge of illegals attempting to cross the border is an ongoing problem.

 The president is fighting to build the border fence with much resistance from the Democratic congressmen.
 The cost is estimated to be $21,6 billion.
 View the area where the fence would be most effective along our southwest border.